caltechlibrary/newt/newt-presentation.md

 - Scaling big is hard
 - Scaling big can make things really complex

-# Strategies, what we've learned from big
+# Scaling, lessons

 - distributed application design
-- containers
+- concept of microservices
 - programmable infrastructure

 # Scaling

-- Scaling big illuminates a path to scaling small
+- Microservices illuminates a path to scaling small
 - **We pack only what is needed!**

 # Scaling small